makwaijun/personalwebpagev2/content/Poetry/Poetry2.md

 To dream widely.
 To dream openly.

-But dream on, I do.
+and dream on, I do.

-Home is written in another world, a planet away.
+Home is reminiscence when in another world, a planet away.
 It is the shadow lingering 'neath eyelids in the dark beyond.
-A reminder of the better things there had been.
+Home is a reminder of the better things there had been.
 And the better things to be.

 So I do not despair.